Asbestos on Navy Ships

 Asbestos on Battleships

-During World War II, battleships were the core of the U.S. Navy’s fleet.
-These large Navy vessels were used to take down enemy ships.
+Battleships were the core of the U.S. Navy’s fleet during World War II.
+These large Navy vessels took down enemy ships.
 Our team has identified nearly 40 battleships built with asbestos-containing materials.

 Asbestos on Cruisers

 Cruisers were used to protect other U.S. Navy ships from enemy attack.
-Over 100 Navy cruisers contained asbestos-based products.
+Over 100 Navy cruisers relied on asbestos-containing products like cables, insulation, and paneling before the risks were fully understood.

 Just a few cruisers that used asbestos included: